-.
+With the demise of Windows XP and Windows Vista support, you may be a new convert to Windows 7 or Windows 8.
 Or perhaps you've been on W7 or W8 for a while, but just recently acquired your first scanner for the new OS.
-In either case, you are likely to be very surprised by an omission in the W7 and W8 Control Panel — Scanners and Cameras
+In either case, you are likely to be very surprised by an omission in the W7 and W8 Control Panel — Scanners and Cameras.

-In XP, Control Panel has the Scanners and Cameras
+In XP and Vista, Control Panel has the Scanners and Cameras applet:

 It is an extremely useful utility for setting the Properties of a scanner, including Events (such as the Scan/Image button and which program to start), Network Setting (such as a fixed IP address), and Scan To Button (with or without Pin).